 For the best show of flowers and the healthiest plants, rose bushes should receive six to eight hours of sunlight daily.
 In cold climates, planting a rose bush next to a south- or west-facing fence or wall can help minimize winter freeze damage.
 Proper soil balance is essential as well.

 Time it right

 To produce an impressive show of flowers, a rose bush needs to be fertilized regularly.
-Monthly applications of compost, composted manure and other organic & natural fertilizers help to encourage beneficial soil microbes and a well-balanced soil pH.
+Monthly applications of compost, composted manure or other organic fertilizers help to encourage beneficial soil microbes and a well-balanced soil pH.

 Roses do best when soil moisture is kept uniform throughout the season.
 The amount & frequency of watering will depend on your soil type & climate.
 A soaker hose is recommended so you deliver water directly to the roots and avoid the leaves.
 This is an important consideration.

 Prune like a pro

 It’s almost impossible to kill a rose bush by over pruning, but if you follow a few simple rules, the results will look more professional and result in a healthier plant.
 Modern roses don’t need as much pruning, but an established rose bush appreciates a basic pruning in early spring.